anandshivam44/DevOpsAutomation/LinuxCommands.md

 using vim and nano in this situation could be tidious.

 ___

 What is the shebang line in shell scripting?
-Scripring can be done using python, shell, BASH, perl etc. No you can define at the start of a script file which interpreter or command to use to run the file.
+Scripring can be done using python, shell, BASH, perl etc. Now you can define at the start of a script file which interpreter or command to use to run the file.

 Example Bash scripts can have this at the start of the file to specify the path of bash to use.
 ```bash